chetnashah/webconcepts/Firebase/FirebaseAndGCP.md

 * Cannot be logged in via browser, but can be attached to apps/instances
 * Can have IAM roles that determine capabilities like access to certain actions and resources.

+## What is service account JSON?

+It is the private key generated from cloud console or firebase console.
+Store it somewhere in secrets.